 Believe it or not, you don't have to spend four plus years in school to prepare to pursue a job with high-pay potential.

-"Associate's degrees are a wonderful way to go," says John Francis, partner at Theonera Inc., a full service human resources consulting firm.
+Are you gunning for a promotion or looking to make a career change?
+An associate's or master's degree could have you prepped and ready to pursue a career upgrade in as little as two years."Associate's degrees are a wonderful way to go," says John Francis, partner at Theonera Inc., a full service human resources consulting firm.
 "They're practically focused, industry-focused, and a great way for an individual to transition into the work force."

 Already have your bachelor's degree?
 Consider going back for your master's degree.